GammaGames/godot-debug-overlay/README.md

 ## Installation

 Add the `DebugOverlay.gd` and `DebugOverlay.tscn` files to your `addons/debug-overlay` folder.
-Alternatively, you can download it from the Asset Library and install it from there.
-(Note: TODO)
+Alternatively, you can download it from the Asset Library: https://godotengine.org/asset-library/asset/645

 ## Use